danielcarter/danielcarter.github.io/_lesson_plans/web_design_publishing/02_intro_to_html.md

 ### Lesson Plans

 - Introduce concept of structure.
 Walk through a few examples and have them describe the structure.
-- Download the basic site template and walk through basic tags.
+- Download the basic site template, talk about good project workflow and walk through basic tags.
 (If one-day course, walk through all tags.)
 Include some weird things:
 	- image in a link
 	- different elements in a list, in a table